ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/quick_start.rst

 Next Steps
 ----------

 From here, find a topic that interests you and dig in!
-If you don't know where to start, retrieving indicators is a good place to start.
+If you don't know where to start, retrieving Indicators is a good place to begin.

 .. hint:: When using this documentation, it will be helpful to have a basic understanding of the `ThreatConnect Data Model <http://kb.threatconnect.com/customer/en/portal/articles/2092925-the-threatconnect-data-model>`_.